 But repression is not an effective strategy.
 It’s where passive aggressiveness is born.
 It’s the foundation of most dysfunctional organizational politics.
 And it undermines the collaboration so integral to any company.

 So what is a more effective strategy?
 Is it a better idea to get aggressive, to curse, or even to cry to show ‘n share our emotions?
 Not exactly.
 The same article says,

 It sounds easy to know what you’re feeling and express it.
 But it takes great courage.
 I was tempted to write an email to her about my anger, which would have been safer and kept me in a feeling of power.
 Hurt feels more vulnerable than anger.
 But being able to communicate my true, vulnerable feelings made all the difference in how we related to each other.

 How do you get to those feelings?
 Take a little time and space to ask yourself what you are really feeling.Keep asking until you sense something that feels a little dangerous, a little risky.
 That sensation is probably why you’re hesitant to feel it and a good sign that you’re now ready to communicate.

 It’s counterintuitive: Wait to communicate until you feel vulnerable communicating.
 But it’s a good rule of thumb.

-I see it as a two part issue.
-First, identifying our true feeling and then communicating it.
-If you are like Tom, challenged by the feeling question, my advice is focus on the identification part first.
+I see it as a two-part issue.
+First, identifying our true feeling and then communicating them.
+If you are like Tom, challenged by the feeling question, my advice is to focus on the identification part first.
 Practice and learn the skills of identifying and naming it.
 Avoid going into “someone made me angry” kind of statement.
 Dig deeper until you come up with a statement like, “I feel insecure”, “I feel threatened”, “I feel unacknowledged” – you get the idea.

 Reference: Do You Know What You Are Feeling?